arteknix/Getting-Started-with-C-Python-AVR/LearningC/C_Language_Shorts/C_syntax.md

 which holds the list of parameters/arguments passed to a program.

 ### Struct
-When we need several variables to describe an entitiy. we use **struct** (records of heterogenous data)
+When we need several variables to describe an entitiy, we use **struct** (records of heterogenous data)

 ### Unions
 Sometimes we need alternatives.
 A **union** could consist of a number and the text "Not Defined"